tourists entered Natural Tunnel, a large cave in Scott County, until a railroad built a track through it

 Source: Henry Howe, Historical collections of Virginia (p.180)

-The chemical weathering process is invisible when it occurs underground, but we can see the same process in cemeteries aboveground.
+The chemical weathering process is invisible when it occurs underground, but clearly visible in cemeteries aboveground.
 On old marble gravestones, once-clear letters have eroded away.
 The calcium in the marble (which is metamorphosed limestone) has dissolved in just a few decades, until the carved letters on many gravestones are no longer legible.

 The Chimneys (including the Great Tower) were a tourist attraction even prior to the Civil War